 On Thursday I had ridden Hurricane Mountain Road and failed to get up that two-mile 16-18% climb without a brief stop.
 (See Blog Doubt Sets In) I did another test ride Friday and went slower seeing if riding slow and steady would conserve the energy I had.
 It did and that would be my strategy for climbing the “Rockpile.”

 Each group lined up when called.
-The official timing was done by satellite clock so that the finishing clock at and the starting gun would both be at 0:00 at 8:40 a.m.
+The official timing was done by satellite clock so that the finishing clock at the summit and the starting gun would both be at 0:00 (time elapsed) at 8:40 a.m. (time of day).
 At 8:39:50 the countdown began.
 Ten, nine, eight until it reached zero and a cannon fired the official start at 8:40:00.
-The remaining groups went at five minute intervals, each receiving a cannon send off.
+The remaining groups went at five-minute intervals, each receiving a cannon send-off.

 At 8:55:00 the cannon fired to start our group.
 Some riders took off trying to be the first to climb the hill.
 I went slowly to test my legs and conserve energy.
 I was content to finish last as long as I finished.

 Almost immediately I passed some of the bikes that were geared very low.
+They were spinning.
+I was mashing.
 I figured I would envy their low gearing later.
 We started climbing the first mile which I read was pretty difficult and scares a lot of riders.

-I wanted to stay on my saddle as long as possible knowing that standing uses more energy than sitting.
-But in a half mile my body was already begging me to get out of the saddle but it seemed no one around me was.
+I wanted to stay seated as long as possible knowing that standing uses more energy than sitting.
+But in a half-mile, my body was already begging me to get out of the saddle but it seemed no one around me was.
 Then I looked and saw a couple of riders standing and I did too.
 I alternated sitting and standing as we climbed never concerned about anyone else.
 I just rode at my own pace.

 Near the end of the first mile, one rider stopped and started walking.
 He was a “Clydesdale,” a designation for a rider who weighed at least 190 pounds 9.
 Although I gave him encouraging words, he told me his heart rate was in the red zone.
 He was wise to take a break.
 He may have abandoned the climb but that is better than harming oneself.